 Working out the right budget takes fine-tuning.
 Sometimes you'll underestimate what things cost or have to allow for an emergency.
 It's all about finding the right balance.

 You also don't have to go without.
 In fact, if you want your budget to be successful, make sure you give yourself the occasional treat, such as buying lunch on Fridays.

 Once you've created your budget, monitor it for a few months to see if you're on track.
 You may need to make some changes if you discover your real world expenses are more or less than expected.

 The MoneySmart website offers tips on budgeting, managing bills, getting out of debt, saving money, and living on a low income.

 You can also call their free counselling service on 1800 149 689.

 - Have you considered applying for a Low Income Health Care Card?
 It will give you access to cheaper prescription medicines and other concessions.

 - The Commonwealth Government offers financial support including Trade Support Loans and Living Away from Home Allowance.

-- The State Government provides travel and accommodation assistance and transport concessions.
+- The State Government provides travel, accommodation and relocation assistance and transport concessions.